 - Section 502 loans are primarily used to help low-income individuals or households purchase homes in rural areas.
 Funds can be used to build, repair, renovate, or relocate a home, or to purchase and prepare sites, including providing water and sewage facilities.

 - Applicants for direct loans from Housing and Community Facilities Programs must have very low or low incomes.
 Families must be without adequate housing, but be able to afford the mortgage payments.
 Applicants must be unable to obtain credit elsewhere, yet have reasonable credit histories.

 - Loans are for up to 33 years, or 38 years for those with incomes below 60% of area median income and who cannot afford 33-year terms.

-- The Very Low-Income Housing Repair program provides loans and grants to very low-income homeowners to repair, improve, or modernize their dwellings or to remove health and safety hazards.
+- The Very Low-Income Housing Repair program (Section 504) provides loans and grants to very low-income homeowners to repair, improve, or modernize their dwellings or to the elderly to remove health and safety hazards.